Own-Data-Privateer/hoardy-web/tool/README.md

   - `--remap-closed`
   : set the default value of `--expr` to `response.body|eb|scrub response /all_refs`; i.e. remap all URLs of response body present in input `PATH`s and reachable from `--root-*`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does, and censor out all dynamic content; results will be self-contained
   - `--remap-semi`
-  : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. remap all jump links of response body like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does, and censor out all dynamic content; this is a better version of `--remap-open` which keeps the `export`ed `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response *jumps,/actions,/reqs`; i.e. remap all jump links of response body like `--remap-open` does, remap action links and references to page requisites like `--remap-closed` does, and censor out all dynamic content; this is a better version of `--remap-open` which keeps the `mirror`s self-contained with respect to page requisites, i.e. generated pages can be opened in a web browser without it trying to access the Internet, but all navigations to missing and unreachable URLs will still point to the original URLs; results will be semi-self-contained
   - `--remap-all`
   : set the default value of `--expr` to `response.body|eb|scrub response &all_refs`; i.e. remap all links and references of response body like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble, and censor out all dynamic content; results will be self-contained; default

-    `hoardy-web export mirror` uses `--output` paths of trivial `GET <URL> -> 200 OK` as fallbacks for `&(jumps|actions|reqs)` options of `scrub`.
+    `hoardy-web mirror` uses `--output` paths of trivial `GET <URL> -> 200 OK` as fallbacks for `&(jumps|actions|reqs)` options of `scrub`.
     This will remap links pointing to missing and unreachable URLs to missing files.
-    However, for simple `--output` formats (like the default `hupq`), those files can later be generated by running `hoardy-web export mirror` with `WRR` files containing those missing or unreachable URLs as inputs.
+    However, for simple `--output` formats (like the default `hupq`), those files can later be generated by running `hoardy-web mirror` with `WRR` files containing those missing or unreachable URLs as inputs.
-    I.e. this behaviour allows you to add new data to an already `export`ed mirror without regenerating old files that reference newly added URLs.
+    I.e. this behaviour allows you to add new data to an already existing mirror without regenerating old files that reference newly added URLs.
-    I.e. this allows `hoardy-web export mirror` to be used incrementally.
+    I.e. this allows `hoardy-web mirror` to be used incrementally.

     Note however, that using fallbacks when the `--output` format depends on anything but the URL itself (e.g. if it mentions timestamps) will produce a mirror with unrecoverably broken links.